 Unfortunately, there are many costs to traditional dry cleaning.
-Not only is it expensive, but it’s also pretty bad for the environment, even when using “green” dry-cleaners.
-The dry cleaning process usually involves using toxic solvents to remove and spot-treat stains.
+Not only is it expensive, but it’s also pretty bad for the environment, even when using “green” dry cleaners.
+The dry cleaning process usually involves using toxic solvents to remove and spot treat stains.
 Yikes!
-Not only is this chemical carcinogenic and dangerous for the people that work in dry cleaning, but it’s not that great for those of us who are wearing the toxic clothes either.
+Not only is this chemical carcinogenic and dangerous for the people who work in dry cleaning, but it’s not that great for those of us who are wearing the toxic clothes either.
 Doesn’t really seem worth it, does it?

 If you’d prefer not to invest in a steamer, try lightly misting clothes with a spray bottle or a fabric refresher like Febreze.
 Fill the bottle with water and a few drops of essential oil or try filling the bottle with two cups of water and a half a cup of vodka or rubbing alcohol.
 The liquid will evaporate, killing bacteria and germs that cause nasty odors (like B.O.).
 Just be sure to test it on the inside of a sleeve or hem first to be sure it won’t damage the fabric.